dmbarbour/glas/docs/GlasLangExt.md

 ## Mapping File Extensions

-Glas will map file extensions to language packages or modules, with a module overriding a package.

-The Glas distribution should contain a 'language' package whose value is a record mapping file extensions to language definitions.
-By default, to find definition for file extension `.gg`, the compiler will try `(package language).gg`.
-If the package or extension is not found, the compiler will value the file as its binary content.

-The language package may be overridden within a folder by defining a language module.
-This offers more control to the programmer, to personalize languages or support project-specific languages.
+Glas will map file extensions to language packages or modules.
+To find definition for file extension `.gg`, Glas will simply use `module lang_gg` if defined, or `package lang_gg` otherwise.
+With an exception for bootstrapping, there is no default interpretation: if there is no language package or module, a file is considered undefined.

 See [Glas module system document](GlasModules.md) for more information.

-*Thought:* It might be more useful to have a separate language package per extension, especially if we assume distributions are optional.

 ## Language Definition